-Scanning Transmission Electron Microscopy (STEM): High-precision nanometric analysis
+Scanning transmission electron microscopy (STEM): high-precision nanometric analysis

 How does scanning transmission electron microscopy (STEM) work?

-The main steps of the STEM process:
+The main stages of the STEM process:

 3. Detection of emitted signals (scattered electrons, energy losses), used to generate high-resolution images.